 Do you have a Dick’s Sporting Goods nearby?

-They’re not shipping much in the way of heavy items due to the shutdown, however they are offering curbside “contactless” pickup for things you buy from them online.
+They’re not shipping much in the way of heavy items since the shutdown, however they are offering curbside “contactless” pickup in many locations for things you buy from them online.

 If you go perusing on their site, just type in your zip code so they can check the inventory of local stores near you.